FerniCuesta/computer-engineering/README.md

 ---
 ### Second Semester
 This semester will be finished by June 2023, until then this part will be empty.
-The reason is the possible copy from other students and its consecuences.
+The reason is the possible copy from other students and its consequences.